mauritzerick/project1/README.md

 Bugs list:

-1. Incomplete stripe implementation which lead a job posting errors
+1. Incomplete stripe implementation which lead to a job posting errors
 2. Failed to upload image/avatar when job posting
 3. Incomplete forgot password implementation